 Alex's works have been seen in numerous juried shows, including seven consecutive annual exhibitions at the Currier Museum of Art, and several invitational exhibitions at the Newport Art Museum.
-His art has also been exhibited by the Institute of Art in Manchester, N.H., and in many other locations in the U.S., including art shows in Maine, Connecticut, Rhode Island, New York, Seattle, Honolulu, Maui, and elsewhere.
+His art has also been exhibited by the New Hampshire Institute of Art, and in many other locations in the U.S., including art shows in Maine, Connecticut, Rhode Island, New York, Seattle, Honolulu, Maui, and elsewhere.

 Alex eventually migrated to the Pacific Northwest, then to Hawaii, where his works soon began to reflect the land, the people, and the rich diversity of life found in the islands.
 After experimenting with traditional printmaking techniques, in the early 1990s he explored the first methods of using digital technology to reproduce works of art.
 Reproductions of his paintings have been shown by numerous galleries in Hawaii and other areas.

 During the course of his career, Alex's works have received many accolades and distinctions.
-He has been ranked as "one of America's top artists" by nationally syndicated talk show host Judy Jarvis, and his original paintings have been purchased by the president of the Boston Museum of Fine Arts (who has described Alex's art as "phenomenal") and other notable collectors.
-In recent years, Alex achieved an unusual milestone as both an artist and mountain climber: after reaching the summit of Mount McKinley, the highest point in North America, he completed a painting depicting the view from the summit, and published a limited edition print of the painting.
+His originals have been purchased by the president of the Boston Museum of Fine Arts and other notable collectors.
+In recent years, Alex achieved an unusual milestone as both an artist and mountain climber: after reaching the summit of Mount McKinley (a.k.a.
+Denali), the highest point in North America, he completed a painting depicting the view from the summit, and published a limited edition print of the painting.

 Since winning an art contest for adults when he was 14 years old, Alex's works have received many awards in juried competitions.
-Major awards include the Gimopolous Trust Award, the DeKalb Memorial Award, the Prescott Award, the New England Clinical Laboratories Award, the Miriam Sawyer Memorial Award, the American Institute of Architects Award for Painting (at the Currier Museum of Art), and the Merchants National Bank Award (from the New Hampshire Institute of Art).
-His artwork has the unusual distinction of having received separate awards for works of widely varying painting and drawing methods - watercolor, pen and ink, acrylic, scratchboard, mixed media, and other techniques.
-He has also received separate awards for works of widely varying subject matter - portraiture, landscape, seascape, figurative work, and still life.
+Awards include the Gimopolous Trust Award, the DeKalb Memorial Award, the Prescott Award, the New England Clinical Laboratories Award, the Miriam Sawyer Memorial Award, the American Institute of Architects Award for Painting (at the Currier Museum of Art), and the Merchants National Bank Award (from the New Hampshire Institute of Art).
+His artwork has received separate awards for works in watercolor, pen and ink, acrylic, scratchboard, mixed media, and other techniques, and also for portraiture, landscape, seascape, figurative work, and still life.

 An integral aspect of Alex's career is his fundraising activity for numerous nonprofit groups and charities; over the years his artworks have inspired contributions to a long list of local and international organizations.
-He has donated proceeds from many of his works often as much as 100 percent to the Muscular Dystrophy Association, the Multiple Sclerosis Foundation, and other groups supporting people with disabilities.
-(In one effort alone, he raised $10,000 in donations for one group.)
-His works have also supported the Baby Hui, Big Brothers Big Sisters, the Red Cross, the local Food Drive, Attorneys for the Rights of the Child, The Hawaii Community Foundation, Manoa Valley Theater, the Mae On Project, and other groups.
+He has donated proceeds from many of his works to the Muscular Dystrophy Association, the Multiple Sclerosis Foundation, and other groups supporting people with disabilities.
+His works have also supported the Baby Hui, Big Brothers Big Sisters, the Red Cross, the local Food Drive, The Hawaii Community Foundation, Manoa Valley Theater, and other groups.

 For more information on Alex's art, mountain climbing experiences, and fundraising activities, see the ARTICLES and NEWS sections of this website.